blairanderson/music-news/readme.md

 ```

-##Goals
+## TODOs

+- [ ] user should be able to add a song

+- [ ] `/latest` should show all the most recent submissions

+- [ ] `/popular` should show songs with the most favorites that have been given in the last X days

+- [ ] `/favorites` should show the users favorite songs.

-[ ] It should be super easy to add a song to a list
+- [ ] It should be super easy to add a song to a list

-[ ] Should be super easy to listen to music
+- [ ] Should be super easy to listen to music

-[ ] Songs should be taggable
+- [ ] Songs should be taggable

-[ ] Should have playlists for latest/greatest/favorites
+- [ ] Should have playlists for latest/greatest/favorites

-[ ] Should be able to view playlists for specific tags
+- [ ] Should be able to view playlists for specific tags

-[ ] should be able to create a blog post very simply from viewing any view
+- [ ] should be able to create a blog post very simply from viewing any view

-[ ] should be able to view an "artists" page with a bunch of their music available.
+- [ ] should be able to view an "artists" page with a bunch of their music available.

-[ ] artist page should include youtube/bandcamp if available.
+- [ ] artist page should include youtube/bandcamp if available.

 ## Getting Started

 `git clone git@github.com:blairanderson/music-news.git`